Cindarus/Education-and-Practice-Projects/README.md

 # Education-and-Practice-Projects
 This repository includes a lot of my old projects from University and some from personal practicing

+Be sure to click ont he little ellipsies on each link if you want to read my comments for some more information

 # For the Projects that are larger than 25MB go to my google drive.
 https://drive.google.com/drive/u/1/folders/1HZpUavoNQGxSmPYPCjE4cHa0xZ2VwbCC